quantapix/qalugo/qalugo/xcontent/docs/forms/overview.md

 ## Sass

 Many form variables are set at a general level to be re-used and extended by individual form components.
-You'll see these most often as `$btn-input-*` and `$input-*` variables.
+You'll see these most often as `$input-btn-*` and `$input-*` variables.

 ### Variables

-`$btn-input-*` variables are shared global variables between our [buttons]({{< docsref "/components/buttons" >}}) and our form components.
+`$input-btn-*` variables are shared global variables between our [buttons]({{< docsref "/components/buttons" >}}) and our form components.
 You'll find these frequently reassigned as values to other component-specific variables.

 {{< scss-docs name="input-btn-variables" file="scss/_variables.scss" >}}